 The most striking aspect of the Flight 93 Memorial is how isolated and hauntingly quiet the crash site is.
-The stillness almost has a presence.
+The stillness almost has a physical presence.
 Located 60 miles southeast of Pittsburgh in Stonycreek Township, near Shanksville, Pennsylvania, the memorial is an easy day trip from the city, and one that packs a profound emotional experience.

 The memorial is 20 miles from Exit 110, the Somerset Exchange, of the Pennsylvania Turnpike.
 From the turnpike, take Route 219 North to Route 30 East.
-The route is well marked by the brown, National Park Service signs, and courses through some beautiful countryside.
+The route is well marked by the brown National Park Service signs, and courses through some beautiful countryside.

 September 11, 2001

 On the morning of September 11, 2001, four commercial airliners were hijacked in the United States.
 Two of the planes were flown into the World Trade Center in New York City, and a third struck the Pentagon in Arlington, Virginia.
-The fourth plane, United Flight 93, a Boeing 757, was delayed for 25 minutes before taking off from Newark, New Jersey-a delay that possibly saved scores of lives, and the nation, from unthinkable consequences.
+The fourth plane, United Flight 93, a Boeing 757, was delayed for 25 minutes before taking off from Newark, New Jersey.
+That delay possibly saved scores of lives, and the nation, from unthinkable consequences.

 At 9:28 a.m., while cruising over eastern Ohio en route to San Francisco, hijackers stormed the cockpit, overpowered the flight crew, and commandeered the plane.
-The hijackers turned the plane around, skirting the Pittsburgh region, heading toward, what many have concluded to be their actual target, the U.S. Capitol.
+The hijackers turned the plane around, skirting the Pittsburgh region, heading toward what many have concluded to be their actual target: the U.S. Capitol.

 From the cockpit voice recorder that was recovered from the smoldering crash site, it was learned that at 9:57 a.m., with the words “Let’s Roll!” the brave passengers fought back against the hijackers and struggled with them for control of the plane until 10:03 a.m.
 The aircraft then flipped upside down and slammed into the Pennsylvania countryside at 563 m.p.h., leaving a crater 8-10 feet deep and 30-50 feet wide.
 All 44 people on board were killed.